Baháʼí Faith in China: Administration and membership

 There is no formal Baháʼí administrative system established in mainland China, though there is such a system formally established in Taiwan, Hong Kong and Macao (where the Baháʼí community is one of the five major religious communities in that Special Administrative Region).

 The formal administrative structure used by the Baháʼí Faith in many parts of the world is strongly linked to the teachings given by Baháʼu'lláh.
 Within a country, this structure consists of Local Spiritual Assemblies (at the community level) and a National Spiritual Assembly with subsidiary Committees, Boards or Councils.
 Both Spiritual Assemblies are elected annually and made up of nine persons resident in that community or that country, respectively.

 Only formally registered Baháʼís may contribute to the Baháʼí Funds.
 No external funds are accepted for activities that are strictly religious in character or for other endeavors that relate to the internal development of the Baháʼí community.

 As a result of the lack of formal registration and structure, it is difficult to ascertain with some degree of certainty, the number of Baháʼís in China.
 The number of active followers of Baháʼu'lláh's Teachings in China has spread beyond the scope of knowledge of the existing administrative structures.
 Certainly there are active followers of the teachings of Baháʼu'lláh in all of the major cities of China and in many regional centers and rural areas.
 China also has a substantial community of interest that see in the Baháʼí Writings guidance on how to live better lives, build a stronger family, be better parents, help their neighborhoods, communities and country by practicing all or part of the Baháʼí Teachings.

 In recent years the foreign Baháʼís living in China, in consultation with the relevant local authorities, have formed Foreign Baháʼí Associations.
-Currently there are Foreign Baháʼí Associations in five cities (Beijing, Dalian, Shanghai, Tianjin, and Shenzhen).
+Currently there are Foreign Baháʼí Associations in six cities (Beijing, Shanghai, Dalian, Tianjin, Ningbo and Shenzhen).
 They gather, with the knowledge of local authorities, in certain designated public places for spiritual gatherings, the observance of Baháʼí Holy Days and activities related to the spiritual education of their children and junior youth.
 These groups also aim to demonstrate the sincerity and the desire of foreign Baháʼís to contribute to the advancement of China and its peoples.

 The Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 6000 Baháʼís in 2005.